russelljahn/Lethal-Pursuit/README.md

-SpaceshipPrototype
+Lethal Pursuit
 ==================

-Prototype for a 3D spaceship racing game.
+Code for a 3D spaceship racing game in Unity/C#.